-1/t, Seeing fickness is a mean appointed of God for his people's good, and particularly for fitting hem for a better world; labour earnestly to reap he benefit of fickness, feek God's bleffing upon it, hat thereby you may be helped to discover more of he evil of fin, that you may hate and abhor it the more, and that you may fee more effectually the vanity and vexation of the world, and get your neart loofed from all the things of time, and brought to a willingness to be dissolved that you may be with Chrift.

-adly, Seeing a time of death and fickness is the ime of your greatest need, beg earnestly of God, for your Redcemer's fake, fuch special ashistances, influences and operations of his holy Spirit, as he knows needful for you in your present low and weak condition, in order to carry on and compleat your actual readiness for meeting with himself at death, and entring into the invifible world, and being fixed unalterably in your everlasting state.
+1/t.
+Seeing fickness is a mean appointed of God for his people's good, and particularly for fitting them for a better world; labour carneflly to reap the benefit of fickness, seek God's blessing upon it, that thereby you may be helped to discover more of the evil of fin, that you may hate and abhor it the more, and that you may fee more effectually the vanity and vexation of the world, and get your heart loofed from all the things of time, and brought to a willingness to be disfolved, that you may be with adly, Seeing a time of fickness and death is the time of your greatest need, beg earnestly of God for your Redeemer's fake, fuch special assistances, influences, and operations of his holy Spirit, as he knows needful for you in your present low and weak condition, in order to carry on and complete your actual readiness for meeting with himself at death, and entering into the invisible world, and being fixed unatterably in your everlafting state.